braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_standard_integration.md

 If you leverage the email or SMS channels, you can sync your email and SMS marketing opt-in states into Braze.

-![“Collect subscribers” section to select if you want to collect email or SMS subscribers or both.][#]
+![“Collect subscribers” section to select if you want to collect email or SMS subscribers or both.][]

-![“Collect subscribers” section with expanded fields to select your subscription group name and additional email subscription groups.][#]

 ## Step 5: Activate Channels